xiuxianwang/GPS-C-algorithm/README.md

 Files SKpredict_fmincon.m and find_current_best.m are used to find the current optimal solution of the contructed Gaussian-surrogate model.
 File SKpredict_fmincon.m is used in two-dimensional problems, where it is possible to construct and evaluate a dense grid, to find current best solutions around the grid-best solution.
 File find_current_best.m is used in high-dimensional problems to search good solutions in the whole feasible region.
-In both files, the Matlab optimizer _fmincon()_ is used.
+In both files, the Matlab optimizer _fmincon()_ is used for its efficiency.

 File Sampling.m is used to sample solutions in each iteration.
 The Markov Chain Coordinate Sampling (MCCS) scheme is adopted in this paper.